Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !question

 Write a function returning a list of elements representing a breadth first search of the items in the graph represented by `self.adjacency_list`.
-The traversal should begin with `start_node` and a return a list of all nodes reachable from `start_node` in the order they were traversed.
+The traversal should begin with `start_node`.

+The function should return a list of all nodes reachable from `start_node` in the order they were traversed.
+If the graph is empty, the function should return an empty list.

 Spend no more then 15 minutes working through this independently.
 Use the hints below or reach out for help if you are still feeling stuck after 15 minutes.

 ##### !end-question